-Our Testosterone test is one of our best sellers and, priced only at £23.20 until midnight Thursday 12th March, and can be completed from the comfort of your own home.
-For a more comprehensive picture of your hormone levels, our Male Hormone Check measures your levels of testosterone as well as a calculation of your level of free testosterone (testosterone which is not bound to proteins and therefore available to your cells).
+Our Testosterone Blood Test is a best seller, priced only at £23.20 until midnight Thursday 12th March, and can be completed from the comfort of your own home.
+For a more comprehensive view of your hormone levels, our Male Hormone Check measures your testosterone and your free testosterone (that which is not bound to proteins and therefore available to your cells).

-If you are experiencing any niggling symptoms, don’t just blame them on your age; a simple blood test could show whether your testosterone levels are slowing you down.
+If you are experiencing any symptoms, don’t just blame them on your age; a simple blood test could reveal whether your testosterone levels are slowing you down.

 Advanced TRT (Testosterone Replacement Therapy) Blood Test